 Symptoms - How Long?

-Factors that lengthen the duration, and increase the severity of symptoms are:
+Factors that lengthen the duration and increase the severity of symptoms are:

-How much alcohol is consumed whilst drinking
+How much alcohol is consumed whilst drinking?

-How often drinking is occurring
+How often does drinking occur?

 Co-occurring mental health disorders